urbica/galton/README.md

 Usage: galton [filename] [options]

 where [filename] is path to OSRM data and [options] is any of:
-  --bufferSize - buffer size (default: 6)
-  --cellWidth - turf-point-grid distance across each cell (default: 0.2) --concavity - concaveman relative measure of concavity (default: 2) --intervals - isochrones intervals in minutes (default: 10 20 30) --lengthThreshold - concaveman length threshold (default: 0) --pid - save PID to file
+  --radius - distance to draw the buffer (default: 6) --cellSize - the distance across each cell (default: 0.2) --concavity - concaveman relative measure of concavity (default: 2) --intervals - isochrones intervals in minutes (default: 10 20 30) --lengthThreshold - concaveman length threshold (default: 0) --pid - save PID to file
-  --port - port to run on (default: 4000)
-  --resolution - turf-bezier time in milliseconds between points (default: 10000) --sharedMemory - use shared memory (default: false) --sharpness - turf-bezier measure of how curvy the path should be between splines (default: 0.85) --socket - use Unix socket instead of port
+  --port - port to run on (default: 4000) --sharedMemory - use shared memory (default: false) --socket - use Unix socket instead of port
   --units - either `kilometers` or `miles` (default: kilometers) --version - returns running version then exits